-1 New Impervious Area since the date of Adoption of this Ordinance.

-2 Gravel in existing condition shall be considered pervious and gravel in proposed condition shall be considered impervious.
-Existing maintained municipal roads are considered impervious.

-- 3 The Small Project Stormwater Management Application included in Appendix D shall be used to establish eligibility for the exemptions listed in the above table for projects under 5,000 sq. ft. or for single family home construction.
+- 1 New Impervious Area since the date of Adoption of this Ordinance. - 2 Unless otherwise demonstrated to the satisfaction of the Municipal Engineer, gravel in existing condition shall be considered pervious.
+Unless otherwise demonstrated to the satisfaction of the Municipal Engineer, gravel in proposed condition shall be considered impervious.
+Existing maintained municipal roads are considered impervious. - The Small Project Stormwater Management Application included in Appendix D shall be used to establish eligibility for the exemptions listed in the above table for projects under 5,000 sq. ft. or for single family home construction.
 The Small Project SWM Application satisfies the requirement for demonstrating compliance with Sections 302.A, 302.B, and 302.C and for documentation of new impervious surface; credits for disconnection of impervious surfaces and tree planting; and for computing the size of Volume Control BMP's, when required. - E. An Applicant proposing Regulated Activities, after demonstrating compliance with Sections 302.A, 302.B, and 302.C, may be exempted from various requirements of this Ordinance if documentation can be provided that a downstream man-made water body (i.e., reservoir, lake, or man-made wetlands) has been designed or modified to address the potential stormwater flooding impacts of the proposed development. - F. The purpose this section is to ensure consistency of stormwater management planning between local ordinances and NPDES permitting (when required) and to ensure that the Applicant has a single and clear set of stormwater management standards to which the Applicant is subject.
-The Municipality may accept alternative stormwater management controls under this section provided that: - 1.
-The Municipality, in consultation with the PADEP, determines that meeting the Volume Control requirements (See Section 304) is not possible or places an undue hardship on the Applicant. - 2.
+The Municipality may accept alternative stormwater management controls under this section provided that: - The Municipality, in consultation with the PADEP, determines that meeting the Volume Control requirements (See Section 304) is not possible or places an undue hardship on the Applicant. - 2.
 The alternative controls are documented to be acceptable to PADEP, for NPDES requirements pertaining to post construction stormwater management requirements. - 3.
 The alternative controls are in compliance with all other sections of this ordinance, including but not limited to Sections 301.D and 302.A-C. - G. Agricultural activity is exempt from the rate control and SWM Site Plan preparation requirements of this Ordinance provided the activities are performed according to the requirements of 25 Pa.
+Code 102.

-Code 102. - H. Forest management and timber operations are exempt from the Rate and Volume Control requirement and SWM Site Plan preparation requirement of this Ordinance provided the activities are performed according to the requirements of 25 PA Code Chapter 102.
-It should be noted that temporary roadways are not exempt.
+H. Forest management and timber operations are exempt from the Rate and Volume Control requirement and SWM Site Plan preparation requirement of this Ordinance provided the activities are performed according to the requirements of 25 PA Code Chapter 102.
+It should be noted that temporary roadways are exempt if they meet the requirements of section 302 D